 5. Meditation helps build a healthy lifestyle

-6. Benefits on Physical Health – Blood Pressure, Pulmonary disease, Pre Menstrual symptoms, Alzheimer’s and other inflammatory diseases.
-Meditation improves physical health by boosting the immune functions, regulating hormonal discharge, and decreasing cellular inflammation.
+Blood Pressure, Pulmonary disease, Pre-Menstrual symptoms, Alzheimer’s, and other inflammatory diseases.
+Meditation improves physical health by boosting immune functions, regulating hormonal discharge, and decreasing cellular inflammation.

-7. By regulating the Sympathetic and Autonomic Nervous systems, meditation controls our responses during sudden stress encounters and prevents us from nervous breakdown and panic attacks.
+By regulating the Sympathetic and Autonomic Nervous systems, meditation controls our responses during sudden stress encounters and prevents us from nervous breakdowns and panic attacks.

-10. Meditation and meditative prayer help treat premenstrual syndrome and menopausal symptoms.
+Meditation and meditative prayer helped treat premenstrual syndrome and menopausal symptoms.

-11. Results from recent research, published online in the journal ‘Brain, Behavior and Immunity‘, states that just 30 minutes of meditation a day not only reduces the sense of loneliness but also reduces the risk of heart disease, depression, Alzheimer’s and premature death.
+Results from recent research, published online in the journal ‘Brain, Behavior, and Immunity‘, state that just 30 minutes of meditation a day not only reduces the sense of loneliness but also reduces the risk of heart disease, depression, Alzheimer’s, and premature death.

 14. Meditation in Pregnancy and Labour

 Meditation and mindfulness promote a healthy pregnancy and early parenthood.